Delunado/Delunado/README.md

 - [MinecraftIGV](https://github.com/Delunado/MinecraftIGV): A Minecraft-inspired project using C++ & OpenGL.
 You can move around, create and destroy blocks...
 It was a very interesting degree task!

-### Applications 💻

-- [Game Of Life - ASCII](https://github.com/Delunado/GameOfLifeAscii): A Game Of Life version using ASCII characters and the console.
-Using C#.

-- [Random Screenshots from Prnt.sc](https://github.com/Delunado/RandomScreenshotPrnt): A program which shows random screenshots hosted on Prnt.sc, taking advantage of a web's vulnerability.

 ### Bots 🤖

 - [This Person Does Not Exist Bot](https://github.com/Delunado/ThisPersonDoesNotExistBot): A Twitter bot which uploads images from https://thispersondoesnotexist.com/.
 Using C#.

 - [Game Dev Resources Bot](https://github.com/Delunado/GameDevResourcesBot): A Telegram bot which manages content sent to a Game Dev Resources channel.
 Using C#.

 ### Open-Source Contributions 👨‍💻